Sunday, September 28, 2014

 If you decide on an achromat, fine, I salute you.
 Don’t go hog-wild, though.
 A 6-inch achromat can be had for around 600 dollars these days, but don’t imagine it will necessarily give you a big dose of More Better Gooder.
 The light gathering advantage of a 5 or 6-inch achromat is at least somewhat offset by the increase in color and concomitant decrease in contrast.

 My specific thoughts on the refractors I used over this series of nights are that all three amazed me with their capabilities.
 The true star was the little Megrez, though.
 Its images were just freaking terrific.
 While William Optics doesn't sell that particular model anymore, they have comparably good or maybe even better 80s for around 900 – 1000 dollars.
 Which, while it might sound high to the uninitiated, is a bargain once you start comparing prices for similar scopes from folks like Takahashi and TeleVue.
 The only surprise to Unk is that more observers don’t consider WO when buying refractors and eyepieces.
-Their products are still easily available in the states, including from one of Unk’s old favorite dealers, Anacortes Telescope and Wild Bird, and a newer outfit I like very much, Agena Astro Products.
+Their products are still easily available in the states, including from one of Unk’s favorite dealers, Agena Astro Products.

 What’s next for our three stars?
 You’ll hear more about Veronica, the Megrez, in Part II when we look at small-refractor imaging, one of the biggest reasons for getting an 80-100mm APO.
 The achros will get their place under the stars in the near future, too.
 The AR, will be going with us to DSRSG next month.
 The C102 (who just whispered to Unk that her name is “Amelia”) will take over from the ETX when Unk continues his Messier Album series.
 Charity did a good job on that, but Amelia is much closer to the spirit and goals of that project.